mattdabit/landmarks/README.md

 ⚠️IMPORTANT NOTE: The joined_features_all.parquet file, which contains combined features for all landmarks, is not included in the repository due to its large size.
-This file can be generated locally using the data extraction notebook, however this process can take several days.
+This file can be generated locally using the data extraction notebook, however, this process can take several days.

 ## Exploratory Data Analysis